Guno Hoen

 Guno Hoen (26 November 1922 – 21 January 2010) was a Surinamese football player, sports journalist, and sports historian.
 Hoen has played for S.V.
-Voorwaarts, Politie Voetbal Vereniging, and the Suriname national team.
+Voorwaarts, Politie Voetbal Vrienden, and the Suriname national team.
 As a footballer, he specialised in penalties and only missed once.

 After his football career, Hoen was active as sports commentator, and covered the FIFA World Cup four times.
 In his later life, he was a sports historian who published a three volume work about Surinamese sport people.
 His photo collection is on display in the Sports Hall of Fame Suriname.